-By default Flat provides a great audio playback hat interprets the music you write and discover directly in your web browser.
+By default, Flat provides a great audio playback that interprets the music you write and discover directly in your web browser.
 However, sometimes you want to play a recording of the score or tab to listen to a real interpretation of the creation, or simply help you transcribe it on your score.

-You can simply link and synchronize music recordings with your sheet music from the following services:
+You can upload your own MP3 file or link music recordings with your sheet music.

-You can also add multiple external recordings to your score and choose what will be played by default when someone will open your score.
-The external recordings are available in our web editor, our public viewer and web embed.
+You can sync multiple recordings to your score and choose what will be played by default when someone will open your score.
+This features is available in our web editor, our public viewer and web embed.

 Sync a new recording

 1. Link or Upload the recording